-Where a User elects to operate an Identity Provider Service that is not the DCC Identity Provider Service, the DCC shall regard an authentic signature on the SAML token for a member of User Personnel as confirmation that the User has appropriately performed verification, validation, role assignment and authentication of that member of User Personnel.
+Not used

 Interface Usage

 Each User shall not use any systems to apply automated tools in order to interact or operate with the Self-Service Interface.

 Each User shall configure each User Personnel’s browser to enable the storage of cookies by the DCC in the browser’s cookie store.